vishalbisht16/E-Cart-Sales-Analysis-2022/README.md

 Channel Efficiency: Determined the sales channel that contributes the most to overall revenue.

 Product Performance: Analyzed category-wise sales data to pinpoint top-selling product segments.

+# Please refer to the attached Excel file for the complete data analysis, interactive dashboard, and findings.